ddryl001/codec/README.md

 [8Kun Data Magnet Link (Complete As Of 9/29/2022)](https://tinyurl.com/2v5z4s4r)

-To download torrents, use an application like [qBittorrent](https://www.qbittorrent.org/download.php)
+To download torrents, use an application like [qBittorrent](https://www.qbittorrent.org/download.php). uTorrent tends to stall while downloading these torrents.

 # Notes on data format